arcadiapage/arcadiapage.github.io/_posts/2022-12-29-what-is-personal-growth-and-individuation-like-for-infps.md

 Unlike in fiction, the process of individuation can take many years, maybe even a lifetime.
 However, the results are that little by little we learn how to understand and accept our conflicting personality traits and integrate them into our identity.

-This often involves working with repressed emotional experiences, and cultural archetypes and integrating parts of these into oneself.
+This often involves working with repressed emotional experiences and cultural archetypes and integrating parts of these into oneself.
 This also means coming to terms with the masks we wear, accepting our inner "masculine" and "feminine" energies, and working with our shadows and blind spots.

 # But why are INFPs sometimes attracted to working with psychological material that others may find threatening?